Interruption to your water supply - UB7 - West Drayton

 We may process personal data that you manifestly choose to make public, including via social media (e.g. we may collect information from your social media profile(s), to the extent that you choose to make your profile visible).
 If you send us a private or direct message via social media, the message will be stored outside of the application but in accordance with this privacy notice.

-Where we collect information about you in the ways described above, we do so on the basis that it is in our legitimate interests to collect and process this data.
-In most situations this will be anonymised but we collect and process this data to ensure that our site is functioning properly and that our customer experience is to the standard that you and we expect.
+Where we collect information about you we do so on the basis that it is in our legitimate interests to collect and process this data to ensure our Website is functioning properly.
+In most situations this will be anonymised data and you will not be identifiable.
+Visitors to our Website will be asked to consent to all non-essential cookies or other tracking technologies.

 We may use your information to ensure that you receive information that is relevant to you or to your circumstances.
 For example, to ensure you are on the correct tariffs, whether you would be entitled to benefit from a government payment scheme or whether you would benefit from having a water meter.
 The information we may use to create such a profile may include your water consumption, payment history, demographics or information provided by third parties such as credit reference agencies.

-In addition, we are also working closely with third parties, (including, for example, our regulators; companies that provide sewerage services in our area of supply; the Benefits Agency for our WaterSure Scheme; sub-contractors in technical, and payment services; analytics providers; and credit reference agencies and fraud prevention agencies or the Electoral Roll (for example where it has not been possible to identify the person responsible for payment of water services charges)) and may receive information about you from them.
+In addition, we work closely with third parties and may receive information about you from them.
+Examples of these third parties include: our regulators, companies that provide sewerage services in our area of supply, water retailers who supply non-household premises within our area, other water companies, energy providers, the Benefits Agency for our WaterSure Scheme, housing associations, local authorities and financial aid bodies, sub-contractors in technical and payment services, analytics providers, and credit reference agencies, fraud prevention agencies or the Electoral Roll (for example, where it has not been possible to identify the person responsible for payment of water services charges).

 We must have a legal basis for processing your personal data.
-We consider that we have a legal basis where:
+We predominately process your personal data under the following legal grounds:

-We have set out below a list of all the ways we may use your personal data and which of the legal bases we rely on to do so.
+We have set out in the following table the ways we commonly use personal data and which of the legal grounds we rely on to do so.
 We have also identified what our legitimate interests are, where appropriate.

-This section is to explain who, within Affinity Water, will have access to your data.
-Your personal data will only be seen or used by our employees who have a legitimate business need to access your personal data for the purposes set out in this privacy notice.
+Personal data will only be handled by our trained employees who have a legitimate business need to access your personal data for the purposes set out in this privacy notice.

 We may share your personal data with you, and where we have obtained your consent to do so, your associates and your representatives.

-We may disclose your personal data to the Police, Department for Work and Pensions, HMRC, UK Visas and Immigration and any other law enforcement agency to the extent necessary for purposes including preventing, investigating, detecting, and prosecuting criminal offences; or validating a claim.
+We may disclose your personal data to the police, Department for Work and Pensions, HMRC, UK Visas and Immigration, fraud prevention and investigation agencies and any other law enforcement agency to the extent necessary for purposes including preventing, investigating, detecting, and prosecuting criminal offences, or validating a claim.

-We may share your personal data with the following third-parties who assist us with administering the provision of our services to you:
+We may share your personal data with the following third-parties where we are legally required to do so or to assist us with administering the provision of our services to you:

-We may also pass Aggregated Data on the usage of our site (e.g. we might disclose the numbers of visitors to our site that come from different geographic areas) to third parties but this will not include information that can be used to identify you personally.
+We may also pass Aggregated Data on the usage of our Website (e.g. we might disclose the numbers of visitors to our Website that come from different geographic areas) to third parties but this will not include information that can be used to identify you personally.

 If a business transfer or change of business ownership takes place or is envisaged, we may transfer your personal data to the new owner (or a prospective new owner).
 If this happens, you will be informed of this transfer.

-Any payment transactions will be encrypted.
-Where we have given you (or where you have chosen) a password which enables you to access certain parts of our site, you are responsible for keeping this password confidential.
+Where we have given you (or where you have chosen) a password which enables you to access certain parts of our Website, you are responsible for keeping this password confidential.
 You should not share this information with anyone.

-The information that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area (EEA).
-When we transfer and store your personal data outside of the EEA we will ensure that it is adequately protected by using appropriate safeguards as further detailed below.
+Your personal data may be transferred to, and stored at, a destination outside the UK.
+When we transfer and store your personal data outside of the UK, we will ensure that it is adequately protected by using appropriate safeguards as further detailed below.

-Staff operating outside the EEA who work for us, or one of our suppliers, may process the information.
+Staff operating outside the UK who work for us, or one of our suppliers, may process your personal data.
 Such staff may be engaged in, among other things, the processing of your payment details and the provision of support services.

-Where your personal data is transferred from the EEA to a recipient outside the EEA in a country not recognised by the European Commission as providing an adequate level of protection for personal data, such transfer shall be covered by a framework recognised by the relevant authorities or courts as providing an adequate level of protection for personal data including but not limited to:
+Where your personal data is transferred from the UK to a recipient outside the UK to a country not recognised by the UK as providing an adequate level of protection for personal data we will ensure the transfer shall be covered by the following:

 We will keep your personal data for no longer than is necessary for the purposes for which it was obtained.
 The criteria for determining the duration for which we will retain your personal data are as follows:

-During the periods in paragraphs (2)a and (2)b above, we will restrict our processing of your personal data to the storage of, and maintaining the security of, those data, except to the extent that those data need to be reviewed in connection with any legal claim or obligation under applicable law.
+Where your personal data is retained for claim limitation purposes or for a reasonable period thereafter, we will restrict our processing of your personal data to the storage of, and maintaining the security of, those personal data, except to the extent that those personal data needs to be reviewed in connection with any legal claim or obligation under applicable law.

 After this period your personal data will be anonymised so that you are no longer identified or identifiable from such information, or securely deleted/destroyed.

-Any third parties that we engage will keep your data stored on their systems for as long as is necessary to provide the relevant services to you or us.
-If we end our relationship with any third party providers, we will make sure that they securely delete or return your personal data to us.
+Any third parties that we engage will keep your personal data stored on their systems for as long as is necessary to provide the relevant services to you or us.
+If we end our relationship with any third-party providers, we will make sure that they securely delete or return your personal data to us.

 We may retain personal data about you for statistical purposes.
-Where data is retained for statistical purposes it will always be anonymised, meaning that you will not be identifiable from that data.
+Where personal data is retained for statistical purposes, it will always be anonymised, meaning that you will not be identifiable from that data.

-If you have any questions or concerns about how we handle your personal data, you can contact us using any one (or more) of the following:
+If you have any questions or concerns about how we handle your personal data, you can contact us by:

-If you are unsatisfied with our response to any data protection issues you raise with us or our DPO, you have the right to make a complaint to the Information Commissioner’s Office (ICO).
-The ICO is the authority in the UK which is tasked with the protection of personal data and privacy.
+If you are unsatisfied with our response to any data protection issues you raise with us or our DPO, you have the right to make a complaint to the ICO.
+The ICO is the authority in the UK which is tasked with the protection of personal data and privacy and contact details can be found at ico.org.uk/global/contact-us.